mcpcpc/mcpcpc.github.io/_posts/2021-01-08-9front-remote-cpu.md

 ---
 layout: post
-title: "9front OS: cpu, auth and fs Server Setup"
+title: "9front OS: Remote CPU"
-description: How to connect to your plan9 operating system on a Linode virtual machine using a cpu+auth server.
+description: How to connect to your plan9 operating system on a Linode virtual machine using a cpu, auth and fs server.
 ---

 If you were following along with my previous